danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-two--api-gateways-and-bff-pattern/index.md

 #### Protocol Translation

 As i did discuss in the [last](https://danish-mehmood.github.io/microservices-architecture-deep-dive-part-one/) post one of the advantage of having microservices is flexibility with choosing the technology for the implementation of the service, one microservice can have an **REST** api, one could have **graphQL** the other could have a **grpc** implemented.
-If clients want to talk to them, it has to speak all these languages (protocols) to implement the client side successfully which is madness.
+If clients want to talk to them, they have to speak all these languages (protocols) to implement the client side successfully which is madness.

 So API gateway solves this problem as well by sitting between the services and clients, it acts as a protocol interpreter because as services are only talking to the gateway they only need to speak one protocol mainly **REST** and API gateway would take care of talking to diverse services in diverse protocols.